Table Of Content

 Updates

-We care about constantly updating our products in order to give you the latest technology available.
+As you can see in the history log below, we care about constantly updating our products in order to give you the latest technology available.
 Please visit our website often to check if Blue Cat's Freeceiver has been updated, or subscribe to our Newsletter to be informed of the latest news about our products.

 You can also follow us on twitter, facebook and instagram for almost real time updates notification, and subscribe to our YouTube channel to watch the latest videos about our software.